-The Recreational Water Quality Advisory Committee (RWQAC) is providing expert advice on recreational water quality.
+This Committee provides expert advice on recreational water quality.

-The RWQAC provides expert advice to NHMRC on public health issues related to recreational water quality.
+The Recreational Water Quality Advisory Committee provides expert advice to NHMRC on public health issues related to recreational water quality.

-RWQAC members provide expertise in the fields of water quality risk assessment and management, microbiology, toxicology, aquatic ecotoxicology, environmental and public health microbiology in wastewater treatment, environmental science, epidemiology and river health.
+Committee members provide expertise in the fields of water quality risk assessment and management, microbiology, toxicology, aquatic ecotoxicology, environmental and public health microbiology in wastewater treatment, environmental science, epidemiology and river health.

 Terms of reference

 Recreational water quality is an important issue requiring a specialist committee to provide technical advice and expertise to NHMRC.

 - Develop a risk management framework for recreational water for inclusion in the Guidelines